ramincsy/ramincsy/README.md

 ### 👋 about me

-i'm **ramin**, a full-stack developer from iran 🇮🇷, passionate about blockchain technology and web3. currently building decentralized applications on **tron** and exploring the future of the web.
+i'm **ramin**, a full-stack developer from iran 🇮🇷, passionate about blockchain technology and web3. currently building decentralized applications on **tron** and exploring the future of the internet!

 ```typescript
 const ramin = {